 |First place award and AMRF travel award||First place award||First place award and AMRF travel award||MPPT award|

 |Third place award||Third place award||Third place award

 You are able to submit your abstract as your first-choice presentation category.
 In the application form, you can then select a second choice category or select “1st Choice Only”.
 HealtheX has historically catered to all first- and second- choice presentation mediums without fail.

-The HealtheX board will aim to ensure only first- and second- choices are met but reserves the right to allocate presenters to other presentation mediums if the distribution and number of abstract submissions drastically differs from expectations.
+The HealtheX board will aim to ensure all first- and second- choices are met but reserves the right to allocate presenters to other presentation mediums if the distribution and number of abstract submissions drastically differs from expectations.
 This is due to the administrative and logistical confines of organizing the day.

 You may present a maximum of one abstract submission per category provided:

 - All projects are different.
 The HealtheX board reserves the right to deem whether the projects are “different” enough.